atolab/zenoh-web/content/docs/manual/tls.md

 In order to use TLS as a transport protocol, we need first to create the TLS certificates.
 While multiple ways of creating TLS certificates exist, in this guide we are going to use [minica](https://github.com/jsha/minica) for simplicity:

 > *Minica is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 It automatically generates both a key and a certificate when asked to produce a certificate.
 It does not offer OCSP or CRL services.
 Minica is appropriate, for instance, for generating certificates for RPC systems or microservices.*

-First of all, you need to install minica by following these [instructions](https://github.com/jsha/minica#installation).
+First, you need to install minica by following these [instructions](https://github.com/jsha/minica#installation).
-Once you have succesfully installed on your machine, let's create the certificates as follows assuming that we will test zenoh over TLS on *localhost*.
+Once you have successfully installed on your machine, let's create the certificates as follows assuming that we will test zenoh over TLS on *localhost*.
 First let's create a folder to store our certificates:
 ```bash
 $/home/user: mkdir tls